foxt/LMGNBot/README.md

 # Hello!

-Welcome to the Botstion project.
-The master branch only contains builds and this info.
-Change the branch at the top to view the code for the website or the actual bot.
+Welcome to the LMGNBot3 project.
+This is the old version of the bot and is no longer supported.

+# Notes

+Don't try logging in with those tokens, they won't work.